tiaysh6/WebDev_July/exercise3/README.md

 ## 1. Create a simple page with the heading 'Hello World'.

 Below heading Provide two links.
-Say A. About and B. WebWurx: https://webwurx.in/.
+Say A. About and B. My Resume: https://pen-pusher.github.io/.

 A. Use relative to connect to about page.